It’s never too early to look at scholarships. Check out these scholarships for students to minimize or eliminate school debt.

 Deadline: November

-Description/Criteria: For college juniors, seniors and graduate students interested in press, communications, and editing.
+Description/Criteria: For college juniors, seniors, and graduate students interested in press, communications, and editing.

 Google Lime Scholarship